Per-Bundle Statistical Limits and Learned-Prior Inversion in Multiplexed X-ray Imaging, with Application to Temporal CT: Physics-motivated neural-network inversion

-Two input variants address whether explicit preprocessing helps. \textbf{V1} takes only the 5~normalized intensities $\{I_j/N_0\}$ and $\log_{10} N_0$ (6 inputs). \textbf{V2} additionally provides the SVD warm-start estimate $\hat{\xvec}_{\mathrm{SVD}}$ (9 inputs).
-A full variant table is given in Appendix~B, Table~\ref{tab:variants}.

-Both variants are augmented with 10 physics-derived features motivated by the FIM analysis of Section~\ref{sec:crb}: the five log-transformed measurements $y_j = -\ln(I_j/N_0 + \varepsilon)$ (exact for the single-source rows, providing a low-noise endpoint signal) and five row-level Fisher weights:

-enabling the network to down-weight rows carrying negligible Fisher information about a given path---the same adaptive weighting Phase~B of SNN1 implements.
+Two input variants test whether explicit preprocessing helps. \textbf{V1} takes only the five normalized intensities $\{I_j/N_0\}$ and $\log_{10} N_0$ (6 inputs); \textbf{V2} adds the SVD warm-start estimate $\hat{\xvec}_{\mathrm{SVD}}$ (9 inputs).
+Both are augmented with ten physics-derived features motivated by the FIM analysis: the five log-transformed measurements $y_j = -\ln(I_j/N_0 + \varepsilon)$ (exact for the dedicated endpoint rows, a low-noise endpoint signal) and five row-level Fisher weights $\hat{W}_k^{(j)} = A[j,k]\,e^{-\hat{x}_k^{\mathrm{SVD}}} / \sum_{k'} A[j,k']\,e^{-\hat{x}_{k'}^{\mathrm{SVD}}}$, which let the network down-weight rows carrying negligible Fisher information about a given path --- the same adaptive weighting Phase~B of SNN1 performs.
 Effective input dimensions are 16 (V1) and 19 (V2).